Challenging rent increases or high rent

 Step 1: Ask us for an assessment

-Once the inspector has investigated the increase, they will write a report on behalf of the Director of Consumer Affairs Victoria.
-They will send copies to the renter and the rental provider.
-The renter can use this report to apply to VCAT.
+Once the inspector has investigated the increase, they will write a report on behalf of the Director of CAV.
+They will send copies to you and your rental provider.
+You can use this report to apply to Rental Dispute Resolution Victoria (RDRV).

-You must apply to VCAT for a hearing within 30 days of getting the rent assessment report.
+You must apply to RDRV for a hearing within 30 days of getting the rent assessment report.

 Forms you might need